-5. And more: the charisma of investiture and the charisma of rhetoric charismatic properties.
+Also "charismatic" can be the method, or principle, by which a successor in an originally charismatic organization is designated (ES, 1124); the acclamation-by the assembled army-of a successor designated by a Roman magistrate was a ceremony that itself had charismatic properties.
 In these cases, charismatic acclamation is a typical solution to the problem of designating a successor because it enables the charismatic community to ensure its continuity.
-A solution of this kind, which leads directly to the routinization of charisma, implies that the emphasis on an individual's charismatic properties is shifted to the investiture ceremony.
-The 'election' - the inverted commas are essential here - of a bishop, which historically served as the model for the election of German kings, called for designation by 'grand electors' who were part of the community's elite, and subsequent popular acclamation.
-As was the case with the Napoleonic plebiscites of 1805 and 1870, this is not really an election, because it does not offer a real choice of candidates, but just a simple recognition, through charismatic means, of the charismatic qualification of a pretender to a position that in turn is invested with charisma.
+A solution of this kind, which leads directly to the routinization of charisma, implies that the emphasis on an individual's charismatic properties is shifted to the investiture ceremony.24 The "election"-the quotation marks are essential here-of a bishop, which historically served as the model for the election of German kings, called for designation by "grand electors" who were part of the community's elite, and subsequent popular acclamation.
+As was the case with the Napoleonic plebiscites of 180525 and 1870, 26 this is not really an election, because it does not offer a real choice of candidates, but just a simple recognition, through charismatic means, of the charismatic qualification of a pretender to a position that in turn is invested with charisma.
 Plebiscitary acclamation is therefore a typically charismatic method of designation in the form of the recognition and confirmation of a single candidate.